objectbox/objectbox-java/.gitlab/merge_request_templates/Default.md

 ## Reviewer's checklist

-- [ ] I reviewed all changes line-by-line and addressed relevant issues
+- [ ] I reviewed all changes line-by-line and addressed relevant issues.
+However:
+  - for quickly resolved issues, I considered creating a fixup commit and discussing that, and
+  - instead of many or long comments, I considered a meeting with or a draft commit for the author.
 - [ ] The requirements of the associated task are fully met
 - [ ] I can confirm that:
   - CI passes